MateenSeddiqi/MarketPlaceUsingDjango/README.md

 # MarketPlace website using Django
-* Market place website developed using Django version  with below descriptions:
+* Market place website developed using Django version four with below descriptions:
 ## Technologies:
     1. Django Version four for backend of website.
     3. HTML, CSS Tailwind for frontend of website.